Home

 = <1.0,2.0,7.0>.

-For the transformation of an angle A in degrees to its radiant value there exists the function radians(A).
+Angles: For the transformation of an angle A form degrees to radiant value we have the function radians(A).

 The functions sin(A) cos(A) tan(A) need the argument of the angle A in radiant value.
 With atan2(A,B)